-An initial analysis has made clear the need for a domain change, due to the fact that the link profile history was so unfavourable that taking any positioning-related action was risky.
-We’ve also suggested changing the shop engine for a friendlier variant with greater editing capabilities, such as Presta Shop, as previously the client had a shop based on SaaS.
+An initial analysis has made it clear that there is a need for a domain change, due to the fact that the link profile history was so unfavourable that taking any positioning-related action was risky.
+We’ve also suggested changing the shop engine for a friendlier variant with greater editing capabilities, such as Presta Shop, as the client previously had a shop based on SaaS.

 Aims and scope of the promotion / 01.01.2015

 The main goal was to increase the recognisability of the brand as well as the store traffic, which would be reflected in the conversion rate.
 We also started a Google Adwords campaign.
 The sample keywords promoted as part of the SEO services included: cheap roof windows, wooden roof windows, wooden loft ladder, small roof windows, roof windows.

 A full website optimisation and a supply of valuable links to the website resulted in a substantial increase in traffic after around 4 months from the start of operations.

 The chart illustrates the growth in the number of the website’s users on a monthly scale.
 Keyword position by the end of 2015 and 2017.

 Website redevelopment / 01.12.2016

 We’ve conducted another optimisation, more link building, along with key word modification.